 It would be wrong to say that the space is completely empty because the empty space here is full of hydrogen and helium gas and dust particles.
-Along with this, there are dangerous radiations like Magnetic Field, Electromagnetic Radiation, Infrared, Ultra Violet Radiation, Gamma Ray and and X Ray.
+Along with this, there are dangerous radiations like Magnetic fields, Electromagnetic Radiation, Infrared, Ultra Violet Radiation, Gamma Ray and X-Ray.
 There is no oxygen in space, so we have to carry oxygen cylinders with us to survive in space.

 This question definitely comes to everyone's mind, why does space appear black, when there are many bright bodies like the Sun and its light, but there is zero quantity of oxygen molecules in space and there is no atmosphere Is found, so there is no scattering of any kind, so we see space as black.

-We and you can not imagine how big the space can be, it is beyond the imagination of all of us.
-Space which is a mystery in itself and many countries send their satellites in space time to time know it .
+We and you can not imagine how big space can be, it is beyond the imagination of all of us.
+Space is a mystery in itself and many countries send their satellites in space-time to time know it.
 There are many countries like America, China, Russia, Germany which keep launching their satellites in space.
 The first satellite launched by any country in space was Sputnik-l which was launched into space by the former Soviet Union.
 Similarly, India has also caught fire in the field of space and India has also established many satellites in space.

 Space programs in India were started by Dr. Vikram Sarabhai.
 He is called the father of space programs in India.
 Space programs in India started in 1962 with the formation of the Indian National Space Research Committee headed by Dr. Vikram Sarabhai.
 The committee started functioning under the Department of Atomic Energy.